darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

 Strings are Unicode in Dark, ReScript and F#.
-While you're unlikely to hit differences in practice, they do actually use a different in-memory representation, with Dark using UTF-8, rescript using the browser's built-in UCS-2, and F# using .NET's UTF-16 (which is very similar but not quite the same as UCS-2).
+While you're unlikely to hit differences in practice, they do actually use a different in-memory representation, with Dark using UTF-8, ReScript using the browser's built-in UCS-2, and F# using .NET's UTF-16 (which is very similar but not quite the same as UCS-2).